harness/developer-hub/docs/platform/6_Security/6-add-an-aws-secret-manager.md

 To test use the AWS account when running [aws secretsmanager list-secrets](https://docs.aws.amazon.com/cli/latest/reference/secretsmanager/list-secrets.html#examples) on either the Harness Delegate host or another host.

-### Step 1: Add a secret manager
+### Step 1: Add a Secret Manager

 This topic assumes you have a Harness Project set up.
-If not, see [Create Organizations and Projects](../1_Organizations-and-Projects/2-create-an-organization.md).
+If not, see [Create Organizations and Projects](../1_Organizations and Projects/create-an-organization.md).

 You can add a Connector from any module in your Project in Project SETUP, or in your Organization, or Account Resources.